Categories

 Practice SATs Questions with climate context

-RMetS have answered a call to make some KS2 SATs practice questions with weather and climate contexts.
+RMetS have answered a call to make some KS2 SATs practice questions with authentic weather and climate contexts.

 Context is wide ranging.
 Some questions refer to wildflowers, insects and grow-your-own vegetables to connect with young people’s love of nature and to empower them to act positively towards nature and our climate.
 Other more obvious connections include questions about the seasons, flooding, public transport and renewable energy.